ArcticLatent/linux-comfy-installer/README.md

   2. **Install ComfyUI with Accelerator** — uses bundled `assets/acceleritor_torch271cu128.txt` (torch 2.7.1 cu128 + xFormers/FlashAttention/SageAttention/Triton) and adds `comfyui-start-sage` / `comfyui-start-sage-fp16` aliases.
   3. **Install precompiled wheels** — add InsightFace 0.7.3 to an existing ComfyUI venv.
   4. **Install LoRA trainers** — optional Fluxgym helper.
+  5. **Extra model paths:** After choosing install options 1 or 2, you can optionally wire up `extra_model_paths.yaml` to share a single models folder across multiple ComfyUI installs—handy when you keep separate ComfyUI versions but want one models cache.
 - Flow highlights:
   - Asks for your Linux distribution, installs build deps, and sets up `pyenv` with Python 3.12.6.
   - Clones or refreshes ComfyUI in-place; if the folder already contains ComfyUI, you can refresh without deleting `models/`.
+  - Prompts to create `extra_model_paths.yaml` so you can store models on another drive and optionally make that path your default save/load location.
   - Adds ComfyUI-Manager under `custom_nodes/`.
   - Creates or reuses shell aliases; if other installs already use `comfyui-start`, suffixes like `comfyui-start2` are assigned automatically.